lainproliant/jotdown/README.md

 - A web wiki built around the concept of a Jotdown document set.

 # Change Log
+### 01/24/2021: v2.0.0
+- Removed support for custom '@' style links, replaced with Markdown style links and link indexes.

 ### 07/24/2020: v1.3.0
 - Added support for document front-matter.
 - New features for the Python interface: